-The Eskind Biomedical Library is a modern 78,000 net square feet facility, dedicated in April 1994.
+The Eskind Biomedical Library (EBL) is a modern 78,000 net square feet facility, dedicated in April 1994.
 The construction of this award-winning library building was made possible by a gift from Vanderbilt Alumnus Irwin Eskind and his wife, Annette.
 With a staff of 45, the library collects and provides access to materials to support the teaching, research, and service missions of Vanderbilt University Medical Center.
 Library holdings include over 200,000 print volumes, of which about 80,000 are monographs and about 120,000 are serials.
 The library receives over 2,000 print serial titles and has a small collection of non-print material.
 A unique collection of rare books, photographs and historical items can be found in the Historical Collections Room.
-The EBL Medical Center Archives, housed in Medical Center North, is a repository for manuscripts and institutional records reflecting the history of the Medical Center and the history of medicine.
+The EBL Medical Center Archives, located in the lower level of the EBL, is a repository for manuscripts and institutional records reflecting the history of the Medical Center and the history of medicine.

-In addition to print materials, EBL provides access to over 1,100 full-text electronic journal titles, a number that is growing rapidly.
-It also makes available many online texts such as Harrison's Plus and Nelson Textbook of Pediatrics, and multimedia programs such as A.D.A.M.TM.
-The library subscribes to MDConsultTM and STAT!-Ref.TM, collections of full-text clinical electronic resources.
-Through OvidTM Technologies, the library provides access to several databases, including MEDLINE, CINAHLTM (nursing and allied health), OvidTM Evidence-Based Medicine Reviews, EMBASE Drugs & PharmacologyTM, and HaPITM.
-Access to MEDLINE and other NLM databases is provided through Internet Grateful Med and PubMed via the Web.
-The library also provides Web access to the Science Citation Index ExpandedTM, Journal Citation ReportsTM, and ScienceDirectTM.
-In addition, the network brings into the library a number of Medical Center information systems, and its connection to the World Wide Web provides global access to a wide range of information resources.
+In addition to print materials, EBL provides access to over 1,300 fulltext electronic journal titles, a number that is growing rapidly.
+It also makes available many online texts such as Harrison's Online and Nelson Textbook of Pediatrics, and multimedia programs such as A.D.A.M.TM.
+The library subscribes to a wide variety of information sources from commercial providers.
+MDConsultTM, STAT!-Ref.TM, and Current Protocols Online are collections of full-text electronic resources.
+UpToDateTM is a database of clinical topic reviews based on clinical evidence.
+OvidTM Technologies provides access to several databases, including MEDLINE, CINAHLTM (nursing and allied health), OvidTM Evidence-Based Medicine Reviews, EMBASE Drugs & PharmacologyTM, and HaPITM.
+The library also provides Web access to the Science Citation Index ExpandedTM, Journal Citation ReportsTM, ScienceDirectTM, and Current Contents Connect®.
+Further, EBL's connection to the World Wide Web provides global access to a wide range of internet-based information resources which have been fully integrated into the Digital Library portal to provide rapid and easy access.
+Access to MEDLINE and other NLM databases is provided through PubMed and the NLM Gateway.
+Also available is the National Center for Biotechnology Information's wide range of molecular biology and genomics resources, including GenBankTM, LocusLinkTM, OMIMTM and a tool for viewing the human genome.
+In addition, the network brings into the library a number of Medical Center information systems.

-Orientations and training sessions on electronic resources are offered regularly in the EBL's new, state-of-the-art Training Room.
+Orientations and training sessions on electronic resources are offered regularly in the state-of-the-art Training Room.
 The Training Room features 14 training stations, a master station for the trainer, and multimedia projection capabilities.
 Classnet®, an integrated hardware utility, allows the trainer to assume control of trainees' computers, the multimedia player, and the classroom projector, which facilitates interactive instruction and demonstration.

 The EBL provides staff and patrons with the computer equipment needed to support their information needs.
 Most public workstations in the library have the same desktop and functionality as other "shared" workstations throughout the Medical Center.
 All computers in the library are connected to the Medical Center network, and the library makes as many of its resources as possible available via the network.
-The library uses Citrix Winframe technology to make most of its CD-ROM titles available via the Web, but also has a multimedia system available for those CD-ROM titles that cannot be networked.
-In addition, six laptop computers can be checked out for use in the library.
-These will be programmed to work with the wireless technology planned for the near future.
+The library has a multimedia workstation available for CD-ROM titles that cannot be networked.
+In addition, eight laptop computers programmed to work with wireless technology can be checked out for use in the library.